-2.01 Read and comprehend both narrative and expository texts appropriate for grade two.

-2.04 Pose possible how, why, and what-if questions to understand and /or interpret text.

-3.01 Use personal experiences and knowledge to interpret written and oral messages.

-3.04 Increase oral and written vocabulary by listening, discussing, and composing text when responding to literature that is read and heard.

-4.04 Use oral communication to identify, organize, and analyze information.

-4.05 Respond appropriately when participating in group discourse by adapting language and communication behaviors to the situation to accomplish a specific purpose.
+- 2.01 Read and comprehend both narrative and expository texts appropriate for grade two. - 2.04 Pose possible how, why, and what-if questions to understand and /or interpret text. - 2.06 Recall facts and details from a text. - 3.01 Use personal experiences and knowledge to interpret written and oral messages. - 3.04 Increase oral and written vocabulary by listening, discussing, and composing text when responding to literature that is read and heard. - 4.04 Use oral communication to identify, organize, and analyze information. - 4.05 Respond appropriately when participating in group discourse by adapting language and communication behaviors to the situation to accomplish a specific purpose.